CRPropa/CRPropa3/doc/pages/acceleration.rst

-The acceleration modules work conceptually similar to energy losses in photon fields - instead of the energy loss from an interaction with a background photon, the particle energy is changed by interacting with a scatter center.
+The acceleration modules work conceptually similar to energy losses in photon fields - instead of the energy loss from an interaction with a background photon, the particle energy is changed by interacting with a scattering center.

-The scattering process, the particle is transformed into the restframe of the scatter center.
+In the scattering process, the particle is transformed into the restframe of the scattering center.
 In this frame the particle is scattered in a random direction and transformed back.
-The properties of the velocity field of scatter center define if this is a second or first order Fermi process.
+The properties of the velocity field of scattering center define if this is a second or first order Fermi process.

 .. toctree::